 All information and actions taken, including the reasons for any decisions made, will be fully documented and the process depicted in the flowchart in Appendix 3 will be followed.
-All referrals to Multi-Agency Safeguarding Hub (MASH) will be followed up in writing using the Wakefield (MARF) Multi Agency Referral Form and these referrals will always be kept on file irrespective of the outcome.
+All referrals to the Local Authority screening team will be followed up in writing.

-If the DSL is of the view that concerns are not being responded to appropriately then these concerns will be escalated appropriately until the DSL feels that some resolution has been achieved.
-Initial escalation would be to the appropriate Team Manager, however may also involve escalation to the appropriate Service Manager if it is felt necessary to do so.
+If the DSL is of the view that concerns are not being responded to appropriately then these concerns will be escalated until the DSL feels that some resolution has been achieved.
+Initial escalation would be to the appropriate Practice or Team Manager, however, may also involve escalation to the appropriate Service Manager if it is felt necessary to do so.